ares-lab/processor/Readme.md

 ## Running

-Since this is a Snakemake workflow, execution is just by calling `snakemake` from the `processor` directory.
+Since this is a Snakemake workflow, it can be executed by calling `snakemake` from the `processor` directory.